Sossusvlei and the Namib Desert

 Sand dunes, vleis and scenic flights

-An endless sea of shifting sand dunes, Sossusvlei is a worldwide sensation and easily Namibia’s most iconic feature.
 Declared a UNESCO World Heritage site in 2013, the staggeringly beautiful scenery is bound to look familiar as it has been featured in films and advertisements far and wide.

 The sand itself is believed to come from the Kalahari between 3 and 5 million years ago, so you’re looking at some prehistoric as well as panoramic scenery.
-The entire ‘dune sea’ stretches across a mind-boggling 32,000 square kilometres of Namibia and it’s difficult to describe the vastness in words.
+The entire ‘dune sea’ stretches across 32,000 square kilometres of Namibia and it’s difficult to describe the vastness in words.

 Whilst the journey to reach Sossusvlei is long, it’s an adventure in itself and truly worth the effort.
 The striking contrast between the bright blue skies, rich orange dunes and cracked white bases of the dry lakes (vleis) will leave you speechless.
-With vivid colours and vast views, it really is a photographer’s paradise and you’re free to roam over the dunes as you wish, looking for the perfect angle as you wander.
+With vivid colours and vast views, it really is a photographer’s paradise and you’re free to roam over the dunes as you wish, looking for the perfect photo opportunity as you wander.
 At the top, you’ll be rewarded with a far-reaching view over the fantastic dune sea.

 Enquire Now